katzer/cordova-plugin-local-notifications/README.md

 ## Important Notice

 Please make sure that you always read the tagged README for the version you're using.

+Latest v0.10.0 is a merge of [@timkellypa](https://github.com/timkellypa/cordova-plugin-local-notifications), [@bhandaribhumin](https://github.com/bhandaribhumin/cordova-plugin-local-notification-12) (with changes by @powowbox) and [@fquirin](https://github.com/fquirin/cordova-plugin-local-notifications).
+You can check out these repositories or the [PR section](https://github.com/katzer/cordova-plugin-local-notifications/pulls) for most recent fixes.

 See the _0.8_ branch if you cannot upgrade.
-Further development for `v0.9-beta` will happen here.
-The `0.9-dev` and `ios10` branches are obsolate and will be removed soon.
+The `0.9-dev` and `ios10` branches are obsolete and will be removed soon.

-__Known issues__

-- Support for Android Oreo is limited yet.
+### Known issues and notes

+#### Android

+- If the app is in background, it **must not** be launched but put in foreground.
+  - **Manual fix:** To avoid launching the app in this case, add the following in your config.xml file for Android `<preference name="AndroidLaunchMode" value="singleInstance"/>`
+- If the app's in background and the 'triggerInApp' option is set to 'true', there is no way to show to users a new notification since the notification is not displayed in the notification center and the app is not visible.
+  - Implemented fix: If the app's running in background, display the notification in the notification center.
+- If the notification is scheduled / canceled / scheduled with the same id, the notification triggers twice due to the random 'reqCode'.
+  - Implemented fix: Use the notification id for the 'reqCode'.

+#### Other

 - v0.9 and v0.8 aren't compatible with each other (Wont fix)

-Please report bugs or missing features!

 ## Basics